torvalds/linux/Documentation/networking/can.rst

 SocketCAN was designed to overcome all of these limitations.
-A new protocol family has been implemented which provides a socket interface to user space applications and which builds upon the Linux network layer, enabling use all of the provided queueing functionality.
-A device driver for CAN controller hardware registers itself with the Linux network layer as a network device, so that CAN frames from the controller can be passed up to the network layer and on to the CAN protocol family module and also vice-versa.
+A new protocol family has been implemented which provides a socket interface to user space applications and which builds upon the GNU/Linux network layer, enabling use all of the provided queueing functionality.
+A device driver for CAN controller hardware registers itself with the GNU/Linux network layer as a network device, so that CAN frames from the controller can be passed up to the network layer and on to the CAN protocol family module and also vice-versa.
 Also, the protocol family